percona/pxb-docs/docs/about-xtrabackup.md

 * Backup MySQL without adding load to the server

 * Percona XtraBackup performs throttling based on the number of IO operations per second

-* Percona XtraBackup skips secondary index pages and recreates them when a compact backup is prepared

 * Percona XtraBackup can export individual tables even from a full backup, regardless of the InnoDB version